 - Policies and procedures.
 Prior to opening, you must create a description of the program and an internal policy manual.
 The program description outlines the various treatment elements.
 The policy manual includes company policies, the employee handbook, and other H.R. aspects of the business.

 - Staffing.
 Once the level of care is determined, it will dictate your staffing needs.
 A rehab requires a range of expertise, including a medical director, psychiatrist, psychotherapists, addiction counselors, nursing, caseworkers, and administrative help.

 - Marketing.
 Addiction treatment is a highly competitive field.
 A marketing plan is needed to drive prospective clients to your rehab and to grow the business.
 A marketing plan helps to promote brand awareness and can differentiate your program from competitors in the area.

 - Physical plant.
 Office furniture, supplies, equipment, and IT systems will need to be ordered and installed.
 Also, bedroom furnishings, dining and kitchen equipment, lobby furniture, and décor will need to be purchased and delivered.

 Obtaining the proper licensing is a critical phase of the planning process prior to opening a treatment center.
 This can be a tedious process that can slow down the timeline toward launching the rehab.

 Slogging through the paperwork from multiple agencies can be confusing, as well as time consuming.
 Consider joining up with a consultant who can guide you in the drug and alcohol facility license submission process.

-Circa Behavioral Healthcare Solutions provides professional services for the behavioral healthcare industry.
+Circa Behavioral Healthcare Solutions provides professional services and consulting on obtaining a mental health or drug and alcohol facility license in the state of California.
 Our expertise can guide clients through the complex regulatory and licensure process.
 Contact us today at (888) 458-6619.